LordOfTurtles/Fullstack_data_erik_johansson/lab/backend/sql/Scripts/EDA_script_details.md

 LEFT JOIN date_table as tab
 ON tot.datum = tab.datum;

--- 2 Check most common devices for viewing videos SELECT
+# 2 Check most common devices for viewing videos as in reference video
+SELECT
 	Enhetstyp,
 	count(*) AS total_rows,